SavanFlou/versatile_thermostat/documentation/en/self-regulation.md

       - [Self-regulation in Expert Mode](#self-regulation-in-expert-mode)
       - [Summary of the Self-regulation Algorithm](#summary-of-the-self-regulation-algorithm)

-You have the option to activate the self-regulation feature only for _VTherms_ of type `over_climate`.
+You have the option to activate the self-regulation feature only for VTherms of type `over_climate`.

 There are generally two cases:
-1. If your underlying device is a _TRV_ and the valve is directly controllable in Home Assistant (e.g., Sonoff TRVZB), this function will allow _VTherm_ to directly manipulate the valve opening to regulate the temperature.
-The opening is then calculated by a _TPI_-type algorithm (see [here](algorithms.md)).
+1. If your underlying device is a TRV and the valve is directly controllable in Home Assistant (e.g., Sonoff TRVZB), this function will allow VTherm to directly manipulate the valve opening to regulate the temperature.
+The opening is then calculated by a TPI-type algorithm (see [here](algorithms.md)).
 2. Otherwise, Versatile Thermostat will adjust the temperature setpoint given to the underlying climate to ensure the room temperature actually reaches the setpoint.

 ## Configuration